-There is a metal plate in the middle with small sharp holes in which slices the orange perfectly and consistently.
+There is a metal plate in the middle with small sharp holes which slices the orange perfectly and consistently.

 Using one hand to keep it standing up while you hold the fruit with the other hand gently slide it downward with light pressure.

 Box graters are commonly known for grating cheese.
-They stand on their own and usually have four different grater surfaces, one each side.
+They stand on their own and usually have four different greater surfaces, one on each side.

-One side has larger holes for grating cheese, slicer for slicing cheese on the other side, smaller wholes for finer grated cheese or zesting, and a rough, raspy side for tougher things like ginger root, citrus zest or nutmeg when you want really small pieces.
+One side has larger holes for grating cheese, a slicer for slicing cheese on the other side, smaller wholes for finer grated cheese or zesting, and a rough, raspy side for tougher things like ginger root, citrus zest or nutmeg when you want really small pieces.

 When you are using a box grater be careful to keep your fingers out of the way.
 You can easily slice your fingers if you hold the orange too close.

-Vegetable peelers are often used for peeling the skin off from carrots, potatoes, cucumbers and so much more.
+Vegetable peelers are often used for peeling the skin off carrots, potatoes, cucumbers and so much more.